gardener/autoscaler/cluster-autoscaler/FAQ.md

 - `policy constraints defined by customer`
 - `service-unavailable` on cloud-provider side

-Backoff after `timeout` will happen for these errors.
+Backoff after `timeout` will happen for errors other than `ResourceExhausted`.

 *NOTE:* The identifier for the error might differ for each cloud-provider.
 The above listed errors are general names used.